 Dr. Jennifer M. Cunningham is an associate professor of English who started her career at Kent State on the Stark campus where she served as the Chair of the Stark English Writing Program Committee.
 She now serves as the Writing Program Coordinator for the University/English Department.
-Focusing much of her teaching and research on online writing instruction (OWI), she has developed and taught fully online undergraduate courses such as College Writing I and II, Composition Theory, and Gender & Language.
-She also teaches a hybrid graduate course for all new teaching assistants in the English department.
+Focusing much of her teaching and research on online writing instruction (OWI), she has developed and taught fully online undergraduate courses such as College Writing and Research Writing, Composition Theory, and Gender & Language.
+She also teaches a hybrid graduate course for all new teaching assistants and dual-enrollment instructors in the English department.

-Much of Dr. Cunningham’s previous research involves the examination of African American Language (AAL) as it exists in digital spaces like social network sites and text messages.
-Currently, she is examining digital Nigerian Pidgin English.
-Among other scholarly activities, she works with the Conference on College Composition and Communication (CCCC) Online Writing Instruction (OWI) Standing Group and is currently investigating the Community of Inquiry (CoI) framework as it applies to OWI.
+Among other scholarly activities, she is the current Chair of the Conference on College Composition and Communication (CCCC) Online Writing Instruction (OWI) Standing Group and is currently investigating the Community of Inquiry (CoI) framework as it applies to OWI and peer review.
 Along with her research team (Mary K. Stewart, Lyra Hilliard, and Natalie Stillman-Webb), she was awarded the 2018 Conference on College Composition and Communication Emergent Researcher Award for “Cross-Institutional Study of Communities of Inquiry in Blended and Online Composition Courses.”